michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 - When I start doing something, do I have to finish it?

 - Show me two ThingsToDo that have absolutely nothing in common.
-Why you still think you should still describe it using the same concept?
+Why do you still think you should still describe it using the same concept?

 - etc. etc.

-Once you found some abstractions, it is good idea to follow up with more questions and try to decompose it further.
+Once you find some abstractions, it is a good idea to follow up with more questions and try to decompose it further.
 It is good idea not to do it blindly, but with domain knowledge at hand.
 Sometimes it is domain knowledge that drives decomposition, sometimes it is a decomposition itself that triggers more questions for domain experts.

-Taking more pragmatic angle, problem decomposition has one very important benefit - it makes you design... composable.
+Taking a more pragmatic angle, problem decomposition has one very important benefit - it makes you design... composable.
 It means that instead of writing more code to solve new problems, you can start composing solutions from subsolutions.
-How many solutions you get for free when you have 3 abstraction clients and 2 abstract things?
+How many solutions do you get for free when you have 3 abstraction clients and 2 abstract things?

 ```
 static void doThings() {